Don’t lose your subscribers ‘kicking and screaming’—Learn the best ways to assist your subscribers with unsubscribing from your e-marketing efforts.

 That’s it.
 “One-Click Unsubscribe”.

-At the most, include an optional single question–beneath the removal statement–asking why they chose to unsubscribe (the emails were too frequent, the information did not relate to me, I don’t remember signing up, or other – with a field for them to enter information).
-Any further steps and you risk irritating your market or worse, SPAM reports.
+At the most, include an optional single question—beneath the removal statement–asking why they chose to unsubscribe (the emails were too frequent, the information did not relate to me, I don’t remember signing up, or other – with a field for them to enter information).
+Great information for you but include any further steps and you’ll risk irritating your market, or worse yet, be reported as SPA.

 Habits that should be avoided in the unsubscribe process: